Skip To Content

 Due to the proximity of the roots of the upper posterior molars and the floor of the sinus, infections of the sinus can cause tooth pain.
 Conversely, an infected tooth can cause an infection in the sinus.

-If one tooth is very tender, if that tooth has had a history of decay, large restorations, or trauma, if swelling is present, if the tooth is hyperreactive to heat, then there is a good chance that you need to see us at 209 NYC Dental.
+If one tooth is very tender, if that tooth has had a history of decay, large restorations, or trauma, if swelling is present, if the tooth is hyperreactive to heat, then there is a good chance that you may need a root canal treatment.
+Call us right away see us at 209 NYC Dental.

 If the pain is spread over several back teeth or present on both sides, if you had an upper respiratory infection recently or suffer from allergies, then there is a good chance that your problem is coming from your sinus.
 Sinusitis is best treated by your physician.